|

 In any case the headlight upgrade was well worth the effort.

 A beautiful 2 year old 2011 Chev Silverado 2500HD.
-It has the 6.0L gas engine & 6 speed transmission, the Z71 Off Road package, 20" polished aluminum wheels and is nicely optioned out with most power options.
-This truck is beautiful to drive and should not only suit my needs for work, but stand up better in the long term than our mid-size & half ton pickups.
+It has a 6.0L gas engine paired with a 6-speed 6L90 transmission, the Z71 Off Road package, 20" polished aluminum wheels and is nicely optioned out with most power options.
+This truck is beautiful to drive and once fully outfitted suit my needs for work and hold up better in the long term than our previous mid-size & half ton pickups.

 The OEM plastic skid plates were already in hard shape, these Ricochet Aluminum skid plates are a great upgrade over stock and provide full protection.
 They are very well built with all hardware lining up well and all edges folded and welded so the skid plates don't hook on trail obstacles.

-Later in July I flew to Alberta to spend a couple weeks with Steve, we had a couple days in his Area51 facility finishing repairs to his Honda Rincon by installing a new oil temp sensor and finishing the installation of his Ricochet skid plates.
+Later in July I flew to Alberta to spend a couple weeks with Steve, we had a couple days in his Area51 facility finishing repairs to his Honda Rincon 650 by installing a new oil temp sensor and finishing the installation of his Ricochet skid plates.

-When I arrived home my new 20" EBay light bar arrived and I got to work installing it in the bumper opening of my Silverado.
+When I arrived home my new 20" EBay light bar arrived and I got to work installing it in the bumper opening of my new Silverado.

 The relay harness that comes with the lights is OK and is designed to be hooked directly to a battery and turn on & off with the included switch.